khuedoan/dotfiles/.github/README.md

 Some key mapping are changed, you can change this in `.xinitrc`:

-- Capslock is now Ctrl when held and Esc when tapped using `xcape`
 - Left Alt and Left Super is swapped

 Some basic key bindings: